-The selection of critical accounting policies, the judgments and other uncertainties affecting application of those policies and the sensitivity of reported results to changes in conditions and assumptions are factors that should be considered when reviewing our financial statements.Our critical accounting policies and practices include the following: (i) revenue recognition; (ii) long-lived assets; (iii) accounts and note receivables,net; and (iv) goodwill.
-See Note 2-Significant Accounting Policies to our consolidated financial statements for the disclosure of these accounting policies.
-We believe the following accounting estiamtes involve the most significant judgments used in the preparation of our financial statements.
+The selection of critical accounting policies, the judgments and other uncertainties affecting application of those policies and the sensitivity of reported results to changes in conditions and assumptions are factors that should be considered when reviewing our financial statements.
+Our critical accounting policies and practices include the following: (i) revenue recognition; (ii) long-lived assets; (iii) accounts and note receivables, net; (iv) goodwill, (v) warrant and (vi) income tax expenses.
+See Note 3-Significant Accounting Policies to our consolidated financial statements for the disclosure of these accounting policies.
+We believe the following accounting estimates involve the most significant judgments used in the preparation of our financial statements.